bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-- Press Reset to return the sample to its original position
+- Press `Reset` to return the sample to its original position.

 ### Cropping

 Another useful 3Dscript option is the ability to crop the bounding box to show the inside of the sample.
 We can do it in the XYZ directions or in the near/far axis, defined from the user point of view.

-- Set the Z range minimum value to 60 (you can also drag the slider) to slice the sample through the Z axis.
+- Set the Z range minimum value to `60` (you can also drag the slider) to slice the sample through the Z axis.

 ![](media/55-cropz-min.png)

-- Now rotate the sample to see the cropped region from other angles
+- Now rotate the sample to see the cropped region from other angles.

 ::: {layout-ncol=2}